 Avoid catching assertion exceptions, they are meant to indicate that something should not have happened.

-is the parent of all exception and error types, and even assertion failures are represented as thrown Error
+Because Throwable is the parent of all exception and error types, and even assertion failures are represented as thrown Errors, it is inadvisable to catch either of Throwable or Error in a test.

 try {